 Information retrieval from scientific databases

-Traditional literature reference databases have been enhanced with AI tools.
-In the Web of Science database the tool is called Research Assistant, and in the Scopus database it is called Scopus AI.
+Traditional library and literature reference databases have been enhanced with AI tools.
+In UEF Primo and the Web of Science database the tool is called Research Assistant, and in the Scopus database it is called Scopus AI.

 These database tools utilize both external language models and their own technologies.